AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/starter-permission-controls.md

 ---
-title: Configure permission controls for Collaboration Starter onboarding
+title: Configure permission controls for Collaboration [!DNL Starter] onboarding
-description: Learn how to configure permissions for Adobe Real-Time CDP Collaboration Starter using the Permissions in Adobe Experience Cloud.
+description: Learn how to configure permissions for Adobe Real-Time CDP Collaboration [!DNL Starter] using the Permissions in Adobe Experience Cloud.
-audience: users invited to Real-Time CDP Collaboration Starter
+audience: users invited to Real-Time CDP Collaboration [!DNL Starter]
 badgelimitedavailability: label="Limited Availability" type="Informative" url="https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform-collaboration.html newtab=true"
 exl-id: 4e50b6cc-58f7-4a0c-8b6d-f5aa4f092e9f
 ---
-# Configure permission controls for Collaboration Starter onboarding
+# Configure permission controls for Collaboration [!DNL Starter] onboarding

 After setting up administrator and user access to the Adobe Experience Platform products, you need to assign yourself roles with the proper permissions for Real-Time CDP Collaboration.
-This guide explains how to add the right roles to your account through the Experience Cloud Permissions interface, so you can access and manage user access to Collaboration features.
+Read this guide to learn how to add the right roles to your account through the Experience Cloud Permissions interface, so you can access and manage user access to Collaboration features.

 For details about standard roles and available permissions included in the Collaboration resource, see [how to manage roles guide](../permissions/manage-roles.md).